The $20 Billion Problem

 At the end of the Business Value Mapping exercise, you receive:

-- Financial Model: Interactive spreadsheet with conservative/expected/optimistic scenarios
+Interactive spreadsheet with conservative, expected, and optimistic scenarios

-- Risk Register: Identified risks with mitigation strategies
+Identified risks with mitigation strategies for each phase

 When to Walk Away: Not Every Problem Needs AI

 One of the most valuable outcomes of Business Value Mapping is clarity about when not to pursue AI.
-We've helped clients avoid costly mistakes by identifying situations where:
+We have helped clients avoid costly mistakes by identifying situations where:

 - Traditional solutions are better: Sometimes a simple workflow automation or database improvement solves the problem more effectively than AI

-- Data isn't ready: AI requires quality data; if data infrastructure isn't mature, you may need to address that first
+- Data is not ready: AI requires quality data; if data infrastructure is not mature, you may need to address that first

-- ROI doesn't justify investment: The financial returns may not meet your organization's threshold, even with successful implementation
+- ROI does not justify investment: The financial returns may not meet your threshold, even with successful implementation

-- Change management barriers are too high: Even great AI solutions fail if users won't adopt them; sometimes organizational readiness is the real blocker
+- Change management barriers are too high: Even great AI solutions fail if users will not adopt them

-- Demand doesn't exist: Creating capacity you can't utilize just shifts the problem
+- Demand does not exist: Creating capacity you cannot utilize just shifts the problem

 Beyond ROI: The Strategic Value of Clear Success Criteria